Skip to main content

 UNT students, faculty, and staff have created several digital projects featuring interviews from the Oral History Program.
 Other Collections include multiple interviews over a specific field of study or topic of interest.
 They include:

 Postpartum Depression and Maternal Mental Health Oral History Collection.
-Research by Dr. Rachel Louise Moran for her book-in-progress Postpartum Politics: Motherhood and Mental Health in Modern America.
+Research by Dr. Rachel Louise Moran for her book Blue: A History of Postpartum Depression in America.

 Dallas Fashion Project.
 The Texas fashion industry has played an outsized role in the worlds of manufacturing, design, modeling, and retailing through the twentieth century.
 Centered in Dallas-Fort Worth metropolitan area, fashion was the fourth largest industry in Texas through much of the 1960s-1980s.
 This project offers a series of interviews by Annette Becker, Director of the Texas Fashion Collection, with members of the Dallas fashion industry whose careers span major cultural and economic shifts during this time frame.